sam1037/CUHK-DAO/template/evaluateImg.md

-**Evaluate the generated image based on the appropriateness, key elements, semantics, core message, and the technical quality of the chinese modern poem.**
+**Evaluate the generated image based on the matchingness with the key elements, semantics, core message of the poem, and the appropriateness and technical quality of the generated image**

 **Part 1**
 Please analysis the Chinese Modern Poem first, especially in the areas of key elements, semantics, and core message.